 Understanding the job market

-Most graduating PhDs seeking jobs in academia, government, or industry will participate in the job market for economists and will interview for positions at the ASSA Annual Meeting in early January.
+Most graduating PhDs seeking jobs in academia, government, or industry will participate in the job market for economists and may interview for positions at the ASSA Annual Meeting in early January.

 The job market process

 The AEA provides a guide to the job market process created by John Cawley.
 It details the following:

 Job openings for economists

 The American Economic Association provides the JOE Network (Job Openings for Economists Network) for employers and job-seekers who are participating in the annual economics job market cycle.

 The AEA's Committee on the Job Market posts information and updates in various reports and webinars on the economics job market.